- Nodes & a pointer

 Depth-first search - uses stacks (LIFO) structure.
 Visited nodes are pushed onto the stack.

-- When there are no nodes left to visit, the nodes are popped off the stack
+- When there are no nodes left to visit, the last node is popped off the stack